caltechlibrary/articlefetch/about.md

-A client that will submit an search to an RDM instance and retrieve the articles in the results.
+A client that will find the person ID provided in Caltech Library&#x27;s feed then retrieve the list of articles before fetching the PDFs from our RDM instance.

 - GitHub: <https://github.com/caltechlibrary/articlefetch>